 WordPress.com vs WordPress.org comparison

 A comparison between WordPress.com and WordPress.org will help you understand the difference too.
-This comparison is heavily inspired by wpbeginner.com.
+Wpbeginner.com heavily inspires this comparison.

 WordPress.org is the actual WordPress we all have in mind.
-It is the most popular website platform and there reason you ended up in WordPress.com.
+It is the most popular website building CMS platform and the reason you ended up in WordPress.com.
 Funny thing, isn't it?